skyworkz/website/content/_index.md

 ---
-title: Work
+title: Do cloud or do not.
+There is no try.
-id: work
+id: home
-bgImage: "img/work.jpg"
+image: "img/logo.png"
-description: "We work with companies like Nike, Jumbo and the Port of Rotterdam"
+description: "We are highly skilled Cloud Developers and DevOps engineers, who help companies become Cloud Native."
 ---